 Purpose – In wrestling with the question of, why did God allow Chad to die, why did He allow Satan to steal my most important person from me in such a horrendous way; it has become clear that I have a purpose here.
 God has plans for me.
 I am not yet sure where I am headed next, but I pray I am sensitive enough to the Spirit to be led where God intends me to be.

 Life is Short – Although I am excited for heaven I also want to live.
 This life is short!
 No matter who you are or how it gets worked out, we are truly not here for a very long period of time.
-Even 95 years compared to eternity is a tiny blink of an eye, nevermind the fact that at any moment, any of us could breath our last breath.
+Even 95 years compared to eternity is a tiny blink of an eye, nevermind the fact that at any moment, any of us could breathe our last breath.
 That isn’t being “morbid” but realistic.
 I want to live this life well – and well means fun, filled with adventure and pointing people towards God.
 As great as heaven will be why not enjoy what this world has to offer?
 I no longer take this life for granted but marvel in how amazing it is that I still get to participate with other “humans”, especially my children.
 I always have either an adventure, get together with friends or family or upcoming race on my calendar.
 It gives me something to look forward to and reminds me to enjoy the time I am being gifted with here.

 Mental Health – I have learned that self care and my mental health has to trump everything else or I will not be okay.
 My children are okay only if I am okay.
 When I am healthy mentally I can better help them navigate any difficulties they are having.
 I can help them with their grief if I have taken care of myself first.
 When I get stretched too thin, (believe me I have been there and it is ugly) I am not a good parent.
 Taking care of my mental health allows me to manage my stress, live authentically, ask for forgiveness, keep life in perspective and prioritize more appropriately.